The Public-Private Partnership Law Review: Australia

 Termination for convenience

 Most PPP contracts include an ability for the government counterparty to terminate for convenience.
-It is extremely unusual for a government counterparty to terminate for convenience; however, it is a typical inclusion so that government's operational discretion is not fettered.
+It is extremely unusual for a government counterparty to terminate for convenience; however, it is a typical inclusion so that the government's operational discretion is not fettered.

 Termination for neutral events